Welcome

 Parish News

-The Annual Parish Meeting will take place after the Liturgy.
+2026 Annual Meeting will take place after the Liturgy.

 Sunday Mornings at St. Bartholomew’s